An exotoxin-mediated illness caused by bacterial infection, most commonly group A streptococcus or Staphylococcus aureus.

 Director of the Center for Clinical Research and Technology Innovation (INSERM)

-DA is an author of a number of references cited in this monograph.
+DA is an author of a number of references cited in this topic.

 Use of this content is subject to our disclaimer